 I don’t like tomatoes.
 But I really wish I did.

-I long to love a toasted tomato sandwich on homemade bread with a vine-ripened, garden fresh tomato.
+I long to love a toasted tomato sandwich on homemade bread with a vine-ripened, garden-fresh tomato.
 For some crazy reason, uncooked tomatoes taste like dirt to me.

 Tomato Sauce for Serious Tomato Lovers

-Last year I made batches upon batches of tomato sauce.
-I didn’t have tons of time, so every morning I would throw tomatoes and whatever other vegetable I thought would taste good into the slow cooker.
+Way back in September 2016 I made batches upon batches of tomato sauce.
+I didn’t have tons of time, so every morning I would throw tomatoes and whatever other vegetables I thought would taste good into the slow cooker.
 Every night I blended it up and either canned it or stored it in the freezer.
 I had a wheelbarrow full of tomatoes and made what felt like a ridiculous amount of sauce.

 All that tomato sauce and only two measly months to show for it.

 The good news is, I have a pretty good idea of what I like in a pasta sauce, so I was able to replicate it.
-I’ve done my best to give you some measurements, but please know that you don’t have to use my exact amounts.
+I’ve done my best to give you some measurements in this blog post, but please know that you don’t have to use my exact amounts.
 Quite frankly, I don’t make my tomato sauce exactly the same way twice.

-The Secret is in the Roast. . . the Oven Roast
+The Secret is in the Roast… the Oven Roast

 To make the best pasta sauce, the only thing that matters is that you roast your veggies.